Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Posterior Computation

-After obtaining posterior samples via MCMC, we can obtain inferences on the dynamic coefficient matrices $ $.
-We compute the posterior means at each time point by averaging the values sampled across the MCMC iterations.
+Through MCMC samples from the posterior distribution we can obtain inferences on the dynamic coefficient matrices $ $.
+Posterior expectations at each time point are approximated by the MCMC averages.
 We summarize inference on the $\gamma_{h,t}$'s by computing the posterior mode, specifically we set $\Tilde{\gamma}_{h,t}=1$ whenever the posterior probability of activation, $P(\gamma_{h,t}=1\mid y_1, \ldots, y_T)$, is over 0.5.